 Download

 From the finish walk back to the EMIT van.
 Download at the rear of the EMIT van, take your splits print.
 Retain your ecard so it can be used on Day 2.
-On Day 2 if you have a hire ecard drop it in the tray under the printer.
+On Day 2 if you have a hire ecard drop it in the tray under the printer once you have downloaded.
 Spare back-up cards for Day 2 will be at Registration.

 All competitors MUST download at the download station, directly after they finish, even if they retire from the course.
 Team Captains are responsible for informing race registration that their competitors are all accounted for and downloaded before leaving each day.
 Failure to do so will result in safety protocols being actioned, wasting time and resources.